freebsdgirl/kirishima/docs/Services/Brain.md

 - Routers are registered for each functional area: memory (creation, listing, semantic search), mode, scheduler, message handling (multi-turn and single-turn), models, embedding, documentation, and system health.
 - Each router defines endpoints that validate input, coordinate with external services (like ChromaDB, Proxy, or Scheduler), and return structured responses.
 - If tracing is enabled in the configuration, distributed tracing is set up for observability.
-- The service does not handle buffer management or summarization logic, and all LLM/model operations are routed through the Proxy service.
+- The service does not handle buffer management, and all LLM/model operations are routed through the Proxy service.

 ## Port

-- **4207** (default)
+- 4207

 ## Main Endpoints

 ### Message Routing

-- `POST /message/multiturn/incoming`
+- `POST /api/multiturn`
   Handles multi-turn user messages, including context retrieval, memory, and reply generation.
-- `POST /message/single/incoming`
+- `POST /api/singleturn`
   Handles stateless, single-turn user messages.

 ### Memory Management